Williams leads No. 3 UConn to 106-59 rout of Xavier

 STORRS, Conn.
+(AP) — UConn has made it clear during its first four games that it will have a lot of options on the offensive end of the floor this season.

-(AP) — Christyn Williams scored 24 points to lead six UConn players in double figures and the third-ranked Huskies ran away from Xavier 106-59 on Saturday.
+Christyn Williams scored 24 points to lead six UConn players in double figures Saturday and the third-ranked Huskies ran away from Xavier, 106-59.

 Olivia Nelson-Ododa added 16 points and 11 rebounds for UConn (4-0, 3-0 Big East), which was playing for the fourth time in eight days.
 Freshman Paige Bueckers finished with 19 points and nine assists.